I’ve not completely lost the plot.

 I have told this story many times, hoping nobody ever followed it up by locating the cop concerned.
 I am guessing that by now he has safely retired. .
 So I can Blog about it without worrying about causing this Old Time Cop any repercussions.

-1965 Ford Zodiac Mk III – 2.5 litre colour Green This car was previously part of the Yorkshire car collection on display at Keithley and Hornsea .
-The car has done over 100000 miles and is mainly un-restored.
+1965 Ford Zodiac Mk III—2.5 litre, green.
+This car was previously part of the Yorkshire car collection on display at Keithley and Hornsea.
+It has done over 100,000 miles and is mainly unrestored.
 The car has appeared in the TV series Heartbeat.

 The Ford Y engine was 933cc and managed around 8 horsepower.
-During this early period at Dagenham Ford restricted itself to the English production of small engines in small cars, Ford Anglia and the Prefect.
-The Prefect having the larger motor 1.172, side valve.
-And the Anglia received the bigger motor in 1949.
-During this same period Ford assembled American models with V8 engines.
+During this early period at Dagenham, Ford restricted itself to the English production of small engines for small cars, the Ford Anglia and the Prefect.
+The Prefect had the larger motor, 1.172, side valve, and the Anglia received the bigger motor in 1949.
+During this same period, Ford assembled American models with V8 engines.

 Ford Anglia 1939 to 1953 production 166.864